pandaroux007/GoTime/README.md

 ## Project
 This project is a timer application that does not require an internet connection, which started on February 9, 2024 (originally intended for use in education, for educational institutions)

+> [!NOTE]
-> 🔗 The code and all associated material for the project is on GitHub: [https://github.com/pandaroux007/GoTime](https://github.com/pandaroux007/GoTime), or on [the site](https://pandaroux007.github.io/gotime).
+> - 🔗 The code and all associated material for the project is on GitHub: [https://github.com/pandaroux007/GoTime](https://github.com/pandaroux007/GoTime), or on [the site](https://pandaroux007.github.io/gotime).
+> - 🪲 For any bug reports or new feature suggestions, please create an [issue](https://github.com/pandaroux007/GoTime/issues).
+> - 🚀 Find updates, changes and different versions in the file [CHANGELOG.md](CHANGELOG.md)
 >
-> 🪲 For any bug reports or new feature suggestions, please create an [issue](https://github.com/pandaroux007/GoTime/issues).
+> **THANKS FOR YOUR HELP!**

->
+> [!WARNING]
-> 🚀 Find updates, changes and different versions in the file [CHANGELOG.md](CHANGELOG.md)
+> The project is currently no longer in active development.
+The latest commit is a work-in-progress version and does not work, nor does it match the current stable version of the application. **You can use the application, but as it is no longer being developed, expect to see bugs!
+Also, issues will no longer be fixed.
+Thank you for using GoTime until now ♥️!**

 **To learn how to install the application on Windows, Linux or MacOS-X, refer to the [USER-GUIDE.md](USER-GUIDE.md). file**